Socialist Federal Republic of Yugoslavia: Literature

 Significant number of Yugoslav writers supported Yugoslav Partisans efforts during the World War II with some of the most prominent of them being Vladimir Nazor, Oton Župančič, Matej Bor, Kočo Racin, Kajuh, Ivan Goran Kovačić, Skender Kulenović and Branko Ćopić.
-Socialist realism was a dominant style in the first couple of years after the war yet much more pluralistic attitude developed over the years.
+Socialist realism was a dominant style in the first couple of years after the war yet much more pluralistic attitude developed later.
 Throughout the period Yugoslav literature was approached as an umbrella term for various local literatures with their own characteristics and inner diversity.
 The most important international breakthrough for the Yugoslav literature was 1961 Nobel Prize for Literature laureate award to Ivo Andrić.
 Other prominent Yugoslav writers of the era were Miroslav Krleža, Meša Selimović, Mak Dizdar and others.

 Graphic arts

 Notable painters included: Đorđe Andrejević Kun, Petar Lubarda, Mersad Berber, Milić od Mačve and others.
 Prominent sculptor was Antun Augustinčić who made a monument standing in front of the United Nations Headquarters in New York City.